Polypropylene: Thermal properties

 The melting point of polypropylene occurs in a range, so the melting point is determined by finding the highest temperature of a differential scanning calorimetry chart.
 Perfectly isotactic PP has a melting point of 171 C. Commercial isotactic PP has a melting point that ranges from 160 to 166 C, depending on atactic material and crystallinity.
 Syndiotactic PP with a crystallinity of 30% has a melting point of 130 C. Below 0 °C, PP becomes brittle.

-The thermal expansion of PP is very large, but somewhat less than that of polyethylene.
+The thermal expansion of PP is significant, but somewhat less than that of polyethylene.

 Chemical properties

+Propylene molecules prefer to join together "head-to-tail", giving a chain with methyl groups on every other carbon, but some randomness occurs.
 Polypropylene at room temperature is resistant to fats and almost all organic solvents, apart from strong oxidants.
 Non-oxidizing acids and bases can be stored in containers made of PP. At elevated temperature, PP can be dissolved in nonpolar solvents such as xylene, tetralin and decalin.
-Due to the tertiary carbon atom PP is chemically less resistant than PE (see Markovnikov rule).
+Due to the tertiary carbon atom, PP is chemically less resistant than PE (see Markovnikov rule).

 Most commercial polypropylene is isotactic and has an intermediate level of crystallinity between that of low-density polyethylene (LDPE) and high-density polyethylene (HDPE).
 Isotactic & atactic polypropylene is soluble in p-xylene at 140 °C. Isotactic precipitates when the solution is cooled to 25 °C and atactic portion remains soluble in p-xylene.

 The melt flow rate (MFR) or melt flow index (MFI) is a measure of molecular weight of polypropylene.
 The measure helps to determine how easily the molten raw material will flow during processing.
 Polypropylene with higher MFR will fill the plastic mold more easily during the injection or blow-molding production process.
 As the melt flow increases, however, some physical properties, like impact strength, will decrease.

 There are three general types of polypropylene: homopolymer, random copolymer, and block copolymer.
 The comonomer is typically used with ethylene.
 Ethylene-propylene rubber or EPDM added to polypropylene homopolymer increases its low temperature impact strength.
 Randomly polymerized ethylene monomer added to polypropylene homopolymer decreases the polymer crystallinity, lowers the melting point and makes the polymer more transparent.